loader image

 Welcome

-We are hosting online and live auctions giving families and supporters the opportunity to win awesome lots or to name 1 of 3 new ergs in the rowing centre.
+We are hosting online and live auctions giving families and supporters the opportunity to win awesome lots or to name an erg and one of the existing boats.

 The Auction

-The annual BRC dinner on 12 March will mark the end of this years fundraising auction.
+Our Annual Gala BRC dinner on 11 March 2025 will mark the end of this year’s rowing season and fundraising.
 There are three types of items up for bidding:

-• Online only items: Online bidding opens 1 March and closes 11 March at 8pm.
+• Online only items: Online bidding opens 5 March and closes 11 March at 9pm before the live bidding starts.
 The highest online bid wins.

-• Live only items: These items are exclusively available at the dinner on 12 March 2024.
-You will need to contact your BRC representative should you wish to bid on a specific item that is only available for live auction at the dinner, but are unable to attend the dinner.
+• Live only items: These items are exclusively available at the dinner on 11 March 2025.
+You will need to contact your BRC representative should you wish to bid on a specific item that is only available for live auction at the dinner, but are unable to attend the dinner

 Name an Erg